ccdc-opensource/on-site-webcsd/README.md

 Click Ok when a warning message pops up.
 This will automatically pull the latest versions of all containers and restart the stack.

 For major releases a new database dump file is shipped.
-The installer will prompt the location.
+The installer will prompt for the location.
 It will then overwrite the csd database volume with the update, please export any in-house databases beforehand.
 Once the update has completed they will need to be reimported within lattice -> database management.

 Contact CCDC Support for the latest download link.